tbaraza/card-triage/README.md

 How to use it?
 Here is a simple instruction on how to set up your local server for the project

-1. First install the node dependencies
+1. First, install the node dependencies
     `npm install`

 2. Run the local API server